junxit/us-congress-bills-110/metadata.md

 - 2007-05-14 — Introduced in Senate
 - 2007-05-14 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S6062-6063)
 - 2007-05-14 — Sponsor introductory remarks on measure.
 (CR S6062)
+- 2007-11-14 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-12-04 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Kennedy with an amendment in the nature of a substitute.
+Without written report.
+- 2007-12-04 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Kennedy with an amendment in the nature of a substitute.
+Without written report.
+- 2007-12-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 518.